 We are going to have a huge water supply problem by 2030.
 A report by the Council for Scientific and Industrial Research warned that deteriorating water quality could lead to the depletion of freshwater resources even sooner than 2030 if South Africa experiences prolonged droughts.
-The call for help has been heard by scientists and researchers at the Stellenbosch Water Institute.
+The call for help has been heard by scientists and researchers at the Stellenbosch University Water Institute.

 The institute, which forms part of the University’s well-known Hope Project, was officially launched at a Gala event at Wallenberg on World Water Day.
-Prof Russel Botman, vice chancellor of Stellenbosch University and Ms Naledi Pandor, Minister of Science and Technology attended.
+Prof Russel Botman (pictured), vice chancellor of Stellenbosch University and Ms Naledi Pandor, Minister of Science and Technology attended.

 ‘The Water Institute is creating WEALTH to make the world a better place: Water, Energy, Agriculture, Land, Technology and Health.’